 Tax planning is complex.
-Proactive, cautious planning involves more than just a focus on lowering your taxes for the current and future years.
+Cautious planning involves more than just a focus on lowering your taxes for the current and future years.
 The various items and planning opportunities discussed in this alert are general in nature and may not apply to each taxpayer's situation.
 There are many things to think about and rules to navigate when it comes to tax planning.
-In most, if not all situations, multi-year modelling may be required so as to try and maximize tax results now and in future years.
+In most, if not all situations, multi-year modelling may be required to try to maximize the best tax results today and in future years.
 This alert cannot cover every tax planning opportunity that may be available to you and your business.
-Therefore, we urge you to meet with your tax advisors, who should be able to provide you with a comprehensive review of taxsaving opportunities appropriate for your individual situation and your business.
-If you would like to discuss any of these techniques or planning ideas, please contact E. George Teixeira or any member of Anchin's Financial Services Practice at your earliest convenience.
-We stand ready as Your Expert Partner to help you plan effectively and to navigate through the various tax rules that may apply to you, your family and your fund.
+Therefore, we urge you to meet with your tax advisors who should be able to provide you with a comprehensive review of tax-saving opportunities appropriate for your individual situation and your business.
+If you would like to discuss any of these techniques or planning ideas, please contact E. George Teixeira, Jeffrey Kahn, Jinal Shah or any member of Anchin's Financial Services Practice at your earliest convenience.
+We stand ready to help you plan effectively and to navigate through the various tax rules that may apply to you, your family and your fund.